dialoguemd/tap-hubspot/style_guide.md

 * Base models should perform all field naming to force field names to conform to standard field naming conventions
 * Source fields that use reserved words must be renamed in base models

+#### Meta Models
+* Models that depend on other models are stored within the `meta` folder and then in the folder corresponding to their subject

 #### CTEs
 * All `{{ ref('...') }}` statements should be placed in CTEs at the top of the file, like python `import`
-* Where performance permits, CTEs should perform a single, logical unit of work.
+* Where performance permits, CTEs should perform a single, logical unit of work
 * CTE names should be as verbose as needed to convey what they do
-* CTEs with confusing or noteable logic should be commented
+* CTEs with confusing or notable logic should be commented
 * CTEs that are duplicated across models should be pulled out into their own models
 * CTEs should be formatted like this:
 ```
 with
 events as (

     ...

 ),

 -- CTE comments go here
 filtered_events as (

     ...

 )